Sonatype Container Security

 FAQs

-Sonatype Lifecycle leverages Sonatype Container Security to directly provide information about your images and registries back in the same familiar Lifecycle report, alongside other application vulnerabilities and evaluation results.
+Sonatype leverages Container Security to directly provide information about your images and registries back in the same report, alongside other application vulnerabilities and evaluation results.

 Where can I integrate Sonatype Container Security scanning into my SDLC?

-Sonatype Container Security scanning in Lifecycle is currently available in the CLI and the Jenkins, Bamboo CI, and Gitlab CI plugins.
+Sonatype Container Security scanning in Lifecycle and SBOM Manager is available in the CLI and the Jenkins, Bamboo CI, and Gitlab CI plugins.

 How can I scan with an SELinux image?